 13. YouTube generated $7 billion in ad revenue in a single quarter of 2021

 YouTube is now a giant ad revenue machine, thanks in no small part to Google Adsense incorporated into videos and YouTube’s use of autoplay.
-The 2020 total was up 46 percent over the previous year, a total of $6.89 billion in profit.
+The 2020 Q4 total was up 46 percent over the previous year, to a total of $6.89 billion in profit.

 14. The Content ID system pays billions of dollars to creators

 YouTube allows content creators to monetize any of their content that exists on the platform (whether they created the videos using their content or not) thanks to YouTube’s Content ID system.
 By November 2018, the service had paid out over $3 billion through the system.
 The real number is much higher, though.
-In fact, it’s been revealed that YouTube actually pays creators around $8 billion per year.
+In fact, it was previously stated that YouTube actually pays creators around $8 billion per year.

 15. Mr Beast was YouTube’s highest earner in 2021